We will remember in 2023.

 A great deal of time and effort goes into these events and the branch is sincerely grateful to the support and assistance given by the following each year:

-Bedford Borough Council, Bedfordshire Police, Bedford Town Band, Bedford Pipe Band, Bedford Salvation Army, the Swan Hotel together with all the other associations, organisations and individuals who attend these events.
+Bedford Borough Council, Bedfordshire Police, Bedford Town Band, Bedford Pipe Band, Bedford Salvation Army, and the Swan Hotel together with all the other associations, organisations and individuals who attend these events.